-Another long-pending Tax Court petition in Medtronic Inc v Commissioner(2) - filed by Medtronic, Inc on March 23 2011 -tells a similar story.
-Medtronic licensed intangibles to non-US subsidiary Medtronic Puerto Rico Operation Co (Med PR).
-Med PR used the intangibles to manufacture pulse generators and medical therapy delivery devices, which Med PR then sold to a US distribution affiliate.
-Med PR also used some of the intangibles licensed from Medtronic to manufacture spinal screws and sold the screws to yet another US subsidiary.
+Another long-pending Tax Court petition - filed by Medtronic, Inc. (Medtronic) on March 23, 2011 - tells a similar story.
+Medtronic licensed intangibles to its non-US subsidiary, Medtronic Puerto Rico Operation Co.
+(MedPR).
+MedPR used the intangibles to manufacture pulse generators and medical therapy delivery devices, which MedPR then sold to a US distribution affiliate.
+MedPR also used some of the intangibles licensed from Medtronic to manufacture spinal screws and sold the screws to yet another US subsidiary.

-According to the petition, Medtronic determined the royalty rate that it received from Med PR using the CUT method, supporting that conclusion with the profit split method, and used the CP method for the other intercompany transactions.
-The petition does not disclose which party Medtronic selected as the tested party in the transactions for which it used the CP method, but strongly suggests that it did not choose Med PR.
-In the petition, Medtronic repeatedly asserts that Med PR was "an entrepreneurial, risk-bearing, and functionally autonomous licensed manufacturer" and recites at length the substantial risks that Med PR assumed and the extreme complexity of the manufacturing it performed.
-Med PR, in other words, would generally not be the least complex party to the intercompany transactions.
+According to the petition, Medtronic determined the royalty rate it received from MedPR using the CUT method, supporting that conclusion with the profit split method, and used the CPM for the other intercompany transactions.
+The petition does not disclose which party Medtronic selected as the tested party in the transactions for which it used the CPM but strongly suggests that it did not choose MedPR: In the petition, Medtronic repeatedly asserts that MedPR was "an entrepreneurial, risk-bearing, and functionally autonomous licensed manufacturer" and recites at length the substantial risks MedPR assumed and the extreme complexity of the manufacturing it performed.
+MedPR, in other words, would generally not be the least complex party to the intercompany transactions.

-The IRS apparently took a different view.
-According to the petition, it disregarded Medtronic's CUT method and instead applied the CP method to the Medtronic-Med PR licence, with Med PR as the tested party.
-It did the same with respect to Med PR's sales of spinal screws to a US distribution affiliate.
+The IRS apparently took a very different view.
+According to the petition, it disregarded Medtronic's CUT and instead applied the CPM to the Medtronic-MedPR license, with MedPR as the tested party.
+It did the same with respect to MedPR's sales of spinal screws to a US distribution affiliate.
 For both transactions, the IRS analysis produced a transfer price that increased the Medtronic group's US income.
-The IRS position, Medtronic contends, is "based on how [it] believes Medtronic should have, could have, or might have structured its business operations... not... on how Medtronic, in fact, structured its business operations".
-As in the Abbott petition, Medtronic's petition alleges that the IRS rejected the CUT method and applied the CP method using inappropriate comparables based on a mischaracterisation of the tested party's role.
-The petition suggests that the IRS viewed Med PR as a contract manufacturer, not as an "entrepreneurial, risk-bearing and functionally autonomous manufacturer" that would, at arm's length, negotiate a lower royalty rate and insist on retaining a larger share of the final price for the goods it manufactured.
-Thus, at least from the taxpayer's point of view, the case exemplifies both potential methodological errors raised by the practice of flipping the tested party - the IRS:

-- disregarded the substance of the taxpayer's transactions; and - inexplicably rejected use of a potentially more reliable transfer pricing method.
+The IRS position, Medtronic contends, is "based on how [it] believes Medtronic should have, could have or might have structured its business operations ... not ... on how Medtronic, in fact, structured its business operations."
+As in the Abbott petition, Medtronic's petition alleges that the IRS rejected a CUT method and applied the CPM using inappropriate comparables based on a mischaracterization of the tested party's role.
+The petition suggests that the IRS views MedPR as a contract manufacturer, not as an "entrepreneurial, risk-bearing, and functionally autonomous manufacturer" that would, at arm's length, negotiate a lower royalty rate and insist on retaining a larger share of the final price for the goods it manufactures.
+Thus, at least from the taxpayer's point of view, the case exemplifies both potential methodological errors raised by the practice of flipping the tested party: The IRS disregarded the substance of the taxpayer's transactions and inexplicably rejected use of a potentially more reliable TPM.

-Judge Kathleen Kerrigan tried Medtronic's case in February and March 2015 and set a briefing schedule that concludes in October 2015.
+Judge Kathleen Kerrigan tried Medtronic's case in February and March 2015 and set a briefing schedule that concludes in October.
 Depending on the proof presented at the non-public trial, her decision, expected in 2016, may address the potential issues raised by flipping the tested party.